fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

+> How much should a senior (4 years of experience) backend developer know?

 > Hey Fredrik, do u prefer freelance or regular job?
 And what ur current job now? (freelance or regular?)

 > Hey Fredrik.
 Do you think Typescript is becoming a requirement in the job market ?